yO0shi/space-learning-webpage/README.md

         - It has at least four position of the cards
         - It has shadow and edge effect of cards
     - [] Five star ratinng UI
+      - acc.
+ChatGPT, it's satisfacotry if:
+        - The five stars aligns horizonally
+        - It has designs when the star is not filled
+        - It has designs when the star is filled
+        - It has visual hover effect
     - [] color palet
     - [] Progress Bar
 - Javascript (1-month learning)